UnionOfRAD/manual/jp/02_lithium_basics/02_filters.md

 }
 ```

 Here we've got a basic method implementation.
-Of note is the `$options` parameter: the Lithium API is a big fan of keeping parameter counts small using options arrays.
+Of note is the `$options` parameter: the li3 API is a big fan of keeping parameter counts small using options arrays.
 Coding to that same standard helps developers more quickly understand how to put things together.
 Here you can see a bit of prep work happen before the main logic of the method, mostly just in merging some default values into the supplied options.

 Once we've got the core logic in, adding the ability to filter it is relatively painless.
 What we end up doing is wrapping up the core implementation in a closure that we hand to `$this->_filter()`, and returning the result of that call.
 Here's what it looks like: